rom1212/eng-notes/terraform/provider.md

   * Required: true
     * it doens't mean that we need to specify it in the tf file, as long as it has DefaultFunc.
   * Cannot use "Required: false", must use "Optional: true", not verified.

+* "provider" section is NOT required

+Each time a new provider is added to configuration -- either explicitly via a provider block or by adding a resource from that provider -- Terraform must initialize the provider before it can be used.
+Initialization downloads and installs the provider's plugin so that it can later be executed.

+Provider initialization is one of the actions of terraform init.
+Running this command will download and initialize any providers that are not already initialized.

+Providers downloaded by terraform init are only installed for the current working directory; other working directories can have their own installed provider versions.

+Note that terraform init cannot automatically download providers that are not distributed by HashiCorp.
+See Third-party Plugins below for installation instructions.

+For more information, see the terraform init command.